jjrs07/AWS_Restart_Lab/Databases/Provisioning EC2 with MariaDB.md

 This guide walks you through creating an Amazon EC2 instance with **MariaDB** pre-installed using **User Data scripts**, and how to securely access the MariaDB server from your terminal.

+- You will be using this EC2 instance in all the database labs.
 ---

 ## What You'll Learn